Odeuropa/multilingualTaxonomies/README.md

 # multilingualTaxonomies

-The folder taxonomies contains the first version of the multilingual Taxonomies.
+The folder taxonomies contains the first version of the multilingual taxonomy of olfactory terms.
+The taxonomy is available in English, French, German, Dutch, Italian and Slovenian, and has been created semi-automatically, starting from a core set of WordNet synsets and extending them with co-occurring terms using n-grams.

 For each language, we release two files in tab-separated format.